Witiko/doctoral-thesis/main.md

 Here, $\vec{d}\_p  ∈ \mathbb{R}^{D'}, p ∈ P$ are *positional embeddings* with
 $D' = D$ features and $⊙ :\mathbb{R}^D\times\mathbb{R}^D\to\mathbb{R}^D$ is
 the Hadamard vector product.

+See Figure \vref{fig:positional-model} for an illustration of the model.

 #### Deep Neural Network Language Models